openMetadataInitiative/openMINDS_core/README.md

 ## How to contribute

-The openMINDS metadata framework is an open-source project and contributions from the community are highly appreciated.
+The openMINDS metadata framework is an open-source project and community contributions are highly appreciated.
 If you want to contribute please follow our :arrow_right: [**contribution guidelines**][contribution-url].